Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 - Monday's total is 1.1 points lower than the two team's combined 47.1 points per game average.

-- This contest's over/under is 1.3 points fewer than the 47.3 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 47.3 points per game, 1.3 more than this contest's over/under.

-- The average total in Ravens games this season is 49.6, 3.6 points more than Monday's total of 46.
+- Ravens games this season feature an average total of 49.6 points, a number 3.6 points higher than Monday's over/under.

-- The 46.4 PPG average total in Colts games this season is 0.4 points more than this game's over/under.
+- In 2020, games involving the Colts have averaged a total of 46.4 points, 0.4 more than the set over/under in this contest.

 Ravens stats and trends

-- Thus far this year Baltimore has two wins against the spread.

-- The Ravens have yet to cover the spread this season when favored by 7 points or more.
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 7 points or more.

 - Baltimore's games this year have gone over the total in two out of four opportunities (50%).

+- The Ravens put up 26.3 points per game, comparable to the 24.3 per matchup the Colts allow.

-- Baltimore is 1-1 against the spread and 1-1 overall in games when it scores more than 24.3 points.
+- When Baltimore records more than 24.3 points, it is 1-1 against the spread and 1-1 overall.

-- Baltimore is 2-2 against the spread and 3-1 overall when the team picks up over 330.8 yards.
+- In games that Baltimore picks up more than 330.8 yards, the team is 2-2 against the spread and 3-1 overall.

 - This year, the Ravens have five turnovers, three fewer than the Colts have takeaways (8).